AnHosu/iot_poc/greengrass.md

 	<br>
 </div>

-## Putting Everything Together
+## Put Everything Together
 To get the example for this section to work, we need to do a few things in the correct order.
 1. Ensure that the device representing our sensor is associated with the core
-2. Ensure that the [lambda function](greengrass_simple_lambda.py) is defined and associated with the core
+2. Ensure that the [Lambda function](greengrass_simple_lambda.py) is defined and associated with the core
-3. Ensure that there is a subscription from the device to the lambda function and another subscription from the lambda function to the cloud
+3. Ensure that there is a subscription from the device to the Lambda function and another subscription from the Lambda function to the cloud
 4. Ensure that the Greengrass daemon is running
 5. Deploy everything
 6. Run the discovery and publishing [script](greengrass_thing.py) for the sensor device